An invitation tothe graceful world of geiko and maikoin Gion woven over three centuries

 Closed

-Mid-March to early May, mid-October to mid-November.
-During year-end & New Year holidays
+Mid-March to early May, During year-end & New Year holidays

 Other irregular closures